{

-In this post, How to add google fonts library in Vuejs application with example.
-It includes *multiple approaches to integrate google font Oswald into vuejs projects.
+In this post, How to add Google fonts library in Vuejs application with example.
+It includes multiple approaches to integrate Google Fonts such as Oswald into vuejs projects.

 Other versions available: